python/peps/.github/PULL_REQUEST_TEMPLATE/mark-pep-final.md

 ---
 name: Mark PEP Final
-about: Mark an Accepted PEP as Final
+about: Mark an Accepted Standards Track PEP as Final
 ---

 <!--